boonchu/opslab/daily_linux/README.md

 ```
 Case 2:

-I have request from site operation center to troubleshoot redhat box that
+I have request from site operation center to troubleshoot **Red Hat 7** box that
 requires to be single user mode at boot time.
 You have console access.
 ```